lemachinarbo/ddev-dewire/README.md

 ### 2. Set up deployment

-`ddev dw-deploy`* – Automates deployment to production, staging, or dev.
+`ddev dw-deploy` *Automates deployment to production, staging, or dev.
 Requires GitHub CLI, SSH keys, a personal access tokenm and a .env file.*

 To enable GitHub deployments, do a quick one-time setup: